Friday Mornings 10.30 to 1pm

 £5 including refreshments

-Craft Club runs on Friday mornings and now on alternate Monday evenings; it’s a really important bit of what we do here at The Making House.
+Craft Club runs on Friday mornings; it’s a really important bit of what we do here at The Making House.

 Craft club is about sharing ideas and skills, making, experimenting, chatting, community and of course cake and tea …or coffee, if like me, that’s your cuppa of choice!
 We are passionate about recycling and so we starting the year with a series of recycled fabric sessions.